deusprogrammer/zelda2-randomizer-react/NOTES.md

 $CF83 Store Y to SQ1_VOL?
 $CF86 Load accumulator with value #$00
 $CF88 Load Y with world number
-$CF8B If world number is zero, branch to $CF9D
+>$CF8B If world number is zero, branch to $CF9D
+...
 $CF9D Load y with #$04
 $CF9F Store y to $05E9
+$CFA2 Load overworld index into Y
-$CFA2 If overworld index is not zero, branch back to $CF9A
+>$CFA5 If overworld index is not zero, branch back to $CF9A
+$CFA7 Load current scene/map index into Y
-$CFAA If map number is not zero, branch back to $CF9A
+>$CFAA If map number is not zero, branch back to $CF9A
 $CF9A Jump to $CFF8
+...
 $CFF8 Store accumlator (01) to current game mode/current state (which was previously $10)

 $C1A8 PPU Shit